-During the current reporting period, the MCA analysed all IAS products that were newly placed on the market as well as those which were modified and/or updated in due course.
-As part of this regulatory activity, the applicable terms and conditions offered by IAS providers were analysed and matched against the requirements prescribed by the EU Regulation to study the extent of compliance or lack thereof.
+During the current reporting period, the MCA analysed all IAS products that were newly placed on the market as well as those which were modified and/or updated.
+As part of this regulatory activity, the applicable terms and conditions offered by IAS providers were analysed and matched against the requirements prescribed by the OIR to study the extent of compliance or lack thereof.
+The MCA notes that during this exercise no major issues were reported.
+Other minor issues were identified which issues were rectified immediately by the providers following intervention by the MCA.

-As part of its monitoring tasks, during this reporting period, the MCA recorded five (5) complaints regarding discrepancies between the contracted speed and the actual speed performance of the service and nine (9) complaints regarding faults to an internet service.
+As part of its monitoring tasks, during this reporting period, the MCA recorded five (5) complaints regarding discrepancies between the contracted speed and the actual speed performance of the service, and one (1) complaint whereby a subscriber complained in an issue related to the ability to use the terminal equipment of own choice.

-While the MCA considers this as an indication that there are no significant issues in the market, it remains committed to maintaining an ongoing assessment of new IAS products on the market to ensure that these are in line with the requirements of the EU Regulation.
+While the MCA considers this as an indication that there are no significant issues in the market, it maintains an ongoing assessment of new IAS products on the market to ensure that these are in line with the requirements of the OIR.

-Moreover, based on its powers as described in Article 5(2) of the EU Regulation, the MCA requested EPIC Ltd, GO PIc, and Melita Ltd, all fixed and mobile IAS providers, to complete a self-assessment questionnaire aimed at providing the MCA with details about their commercial and technical practices in relation to the products they offer.
-The results obtained from the questionnaire will be expanded upon in the subsequent sections according to the relevant article of the EU Regulation.
+Moreover, based on its regulatory powers as described in Article 5(2) of the OIR, the MCA requested Epic, GO, and Melita, all fixed and mobile IAS providers, to complete a self-assessment questionnaire aimed at providing the MCA with details about their commercial and technical practices in relation to the products they offer.
+The results obtained from the questionnaire will be expanded upon in the subsequent sections according to the relevant article of the OIR.